monster-js/monster-js/docs/cli/what-is-monster-js-cli.md

 ### 1. Streamlined Project Setup

-The CLI helps you create new Weco JS projects effortlessly, complete with an option to automatically install dependencies.
+The CLI helps you create new Monster JS projects effortlessly, complete with an option to automatically install dependencies.

 ### 2. Flexible Development Server